aobo-y/uva-text-mining/mp3/README.md

 ```
 gluttoni
 ryan
+fantasi
 mmmmmmm
-fantasi
 seamless
 yummo
 boutiqu
 hoagi
 underr
+lambrusco
 devin
+yummmm
 maxim
-meticul
 hand-cut
-yummmm
-lambrusco
-slow-cook
 lickin
+st.loui
 ganach
-st.loui
-tapioca
+slow-cook
+dawn
+mmmmmmmmm
 ```

 Top 20 words of ranked log-ratio list

 ```
-off-night
+tablespoon
+abysm
+unappet
+overr
+flavorless
+uninspir
+over-r
+2/5
+a-ok
+unaccept
+incompet
 downhil
 unhelp
+inexcus
 tasteless
-nauseous
-inexcus
+ined
+roach
 ick
-ined
 blatant
-deplor
-wade
-indigest
-diarrhea
-a-hol
-emperor
-ineffici
-injuri
-scam
 rudest
-2-star
 ```

-In my opinion, many of them do not make any sense in distinguishing the positive opinion and negative opinion.
+In my opinion, many of them are neutral and do not make any sense in distinguishing the positive and negative sentiments, such as `st.loui`.
 It may be because the smooth parameter `delta=0.1` is too small which leads to extreme large/small log ratio of some rare words with accidental unbalanced distribution in the data.

 ### 2.2 Naive Bayes as a linear classifier